 Depression is very much a downward spiral.
 The worse things are, the worse they get.

-So far what has been happening, I classify as mild depression.
+Incredibly, so far the things I’ve been describing, I classify as mild depression.
 The following are additional symptoms that I also get.
 I tend to think that they appear later in the depression episode.
 But it’s not so clear cut.

 I suspect that all the symptoms all appear at the same time, but when the symptoms are mild, the following are either easier to miss or easier to overcome / work around.
 Then as the depression worsens, these start becoming more apparent because I can’t work around them any more.